Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Evolution of Mars' rotation after Nerio's demise

 In reality, the $K_2$ of the solid Mars was certainly higher in the past than today.
-Still, even an order of magnitude increase of our estimate (\ref{estim}) would be insufficient to evade fine tuning.
-The presence of an ocean, however, mends matters.
+Still, even an order of magnitude increase of our estimate (\ref{estime}) would be insufficient to evade fine tuning.
+The presence of an ocean, however, changes the situation.